Materials

 The autoclave steam method involves placing the object(s) to be covered or lined with rubber inside a pressure vessel called an autoclave.
 The autoclave provides a carefully monitored flow of steam, which delivers the best control over the vulcanization process between the four basic curing methods.

-With some of the largest autoclaves in the industry, Iracore can properly cure rubber applied to most large equipment.
 Autoclave curing offers the greatest potential for producing exceptional rubber-to-substrate bond strength and high-quality rubber products.
 Other curing methods are susceptible to either reduced rubber-to-substrate bond strength or variable rubber material properties.

 Soft Natural Gum Rubber